motiz007/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. 4-listmorefiles- Display current directory contents, including hidden files (starting with .).
 Using the long format
 6. 5-listfilesdigitonly- Display current directory contents, with user ids and hidden files in long format
 7. 6-firstdirectory- creates a directory in the /tmp
+8. 7-movethatfile- moves a file from /tmp to /tmp/my_first_file